roobert/hoversplit.nvim/README.md

 ## Overview

-hoversplit.nvim is a Neovim plugin designed to enhance the Language Server Protocol (LSP) experience by providing hover information in a split window.
+A Neovim plugin designed to enhance the Language Server Protocol (LSP) experience by providing hover information in a split window.
 With this plugin, you can quickly access additional context, documentation, or information related to code symbols directly within your editor without disrupting your workflow.

 ## Features